BrytonSalisbury/mesh-mini/readme.md

 ### Note

 The Docker image is running the 'server' version of Mesh-Mini which can store a central computer list inside the container.
-The container can be passed an enviroment variable, _COMPUTER_PATH_, which controls where the computer list is stored, i.e `COMPUTER_PATH=/config/computers.json`
+The container can be passed an environment variable, _COMPUTER_PATH_, which controls where the computer list is stored, i.e `COMPUTER_PATH=/config/computers.json`

 This can be used in conjunction with a mounted volume so a computer list can be provided and maintained from local storage.

-If the enviroment variable isn't provided, when a computer list is pushed to the server it will be stored in _/usr/src/app/computers.json_
+If the environment variable isn't provided, when a computer list is pushed to the server it will be stored in _/usr/src/app/computers.json_

 https://hub.docker.com/r/brytonsalisbury/mesh-mini